-- whether the student or Australian Apprentice has reached the minimum school leaving age for their State or Territory, - whether their carer receives a regular foster care allowance for the student's or Australian Apprentice's upkeep, and - whether the student or Australian Apprentice meets the conditions for approval of the Away From Home rate of ABSTUDY.
+- whether the student or Australian Apprentice has reached the minimum school leaving age for their State or Territory; - whether their carer receives a regular foster care allowance for the student's or Australian Apprentice's upkeep; and - whether the student or Australian Apprentice meets the conditions for approval of the Away From Home rate of ABSTUDY.

-For details, refer to Chapter 45 Student in State Care.
+For details, refer to Chapter 45: Students or Australian Apprentices in State Care.